 Torch: Small using AA or AAA batteries.
-Head torches are ideal, especially those with a red filter, which will stop bugs bothering you at night.
+Head torches are required and must be fitted with a red filter, which will stop bugs bothering you at night.
 Ensure you have spare batteries.
-First Aid kit We will have a group med kit, but you need to be able to look after small injuries like cuts and blisters from your own gear: You will need Zinc oxide tape , antiseptic wipes, assorted plasters, wound dressings, lipbalm, re-hydration sachets , blister dressing, hydrocortisone cream, antifungal foot powder , pain killers, Vaseline.
-Most high street pharmacists sell a ready-made kit .
-Strong string: Paracord is ideal, bring about 10 metres, it has loads of uses.
-It must be a dark colour (green) and fine - 5mm maximum.
+First Aid kit We have a group, exhaustive med kit, but you need to be able to look after small injuries like cuts and blisters from your own: You will need Zinc oxide tape, antiseptic wipes, assorted plasters, gloves, wound dressing x2, re-hydration sachets x 12, blister dressing, tweezers, scissors, anti-fungal cream, hydrocortisone cream, foot powder, pain killers, Vaseline.
+Most high street chemists sell a ready-made kit.
+Strong string: cord is ideal, bring about 10 metres, it has loads of uses.
+It must be a dark colour (green) and fine - 2mm maximum.
 Mosquito repellent: Preferably with 50% deet.
 No more.
 1 x 50ml bottle is ample.
 Sun cream: Including sun block if necessary.
 Get UVA & UVB sun block, no more than factor 30 which is waterproof and non scented, so as not to attract insects.
 Notebook & Pencil: A pencil is better as it will not run out or explode all over the notebook etc. Waterproof, breast pocket size note books are ideal.
 Check out www.riteintherain.com Sarong / Towel: Multiple uses including as a towel and hiding your modesty!
 The neoprene, water absorbent travel towels are good, but a small normal towel is fine, though a sarong is best.
-Sandals: Do not bring the flip flop variety or diving / surfboard slipper type.
+Swimmers: Swimming costume, shorts etc. Sandals: Do not bring the flip flop variety or diving / surfboard slipper type.
 You will need to wear them when swimming in rivers so need to be fixed to your feet like Teva type do, but also allow your feet to dry and air.
 A pair of Crocs is perfect!
 Sewing kit: For those running repairs.
 Not too bulky, but enough to last.
 Most repairs will be the likes of clothing rips.
-Sun hat: Full brim are best, keeps the sun off in the heat of the day.
 Washing kit: Keep to a minimum.
 Do not use pop top caps; get screw top otherwise your tooth paste will explode in your pack - nice!
 Bring all the sanitary items you need too.
 A 200ml bottle of liquid soap is ideal.
 A small pack of wet wipes is also very useful.